 - 3.1.
-Clydeport believes that should ORR significantly increase track access charges for the ESI rail freight then there is a strong probability that ORR will be in breach of its duties.
+CoalImp believes that should ORR significantly increase track access charges for the ESI rail freight then there is a strong probability that ORR will be in breach of its duties.
 Section 4.7 sets out the statutory duties of the ORR.
 Section 4.8 describes how ORR assesses how it determines what the market can bear whilst having regard to its statutory duties. - 3.2.
-In Chapter 6, the market analysis undertaken by NERA for ORR concludes that a four-fold increase in TA will result in a reduction of 5% in terms of tonnes lifted (Clydeport believes this analysis refers to tonnes burned, not lifted by rail).
+In Chapter 6, the market analysis undertaken by NERA for ORR concludes that a four-fold increase in TA will result in a reduction of 5% in terms of tonnes lifted (CoalImp believes this analysis refers to tonnes burned, not lifted by rail).
 Subsequent analysis in the MDST Stage 2 Report associates this level of increase with a potential reduction of 23% in terms of tonne kilometres. - 3.3.
-Since the ORR's role is to regulate the rail market, not the energy market, Clydepo't believes that a 23% reduction in rail freight puts ORR in breach of its statutory duties. - Clydeport along with Coalimp's other members are already considering the possibility of judicial review.
-Depending on the outcome of the consultation.
+Since the ORR's role is to regulate the rail market, not the energy market, CoalImp believes that a 23% reduction in rail freight puts ORR in breach of its statutory duties. - 3.4.
+CoalImp members are already considering the possibility of judicial review, dependent on the outcome of the consultation.
+Some members may also be responding individually, and in significantly more detail, on the legal aspects.